-A homemade loaf of bread is a magical, wonderful thing.
+Baking a loaf of bread is a magical, wonderful thing.
 It’s delicious and much easier than the inexperienced think.
 It’s a process that seems almost as old as civilization itself and it can so easily connect us to our foremothers and our history.
-Learning how to bake a basic loaf of bread takes some hands-on time but requires no special equipment.
+Learning how to bake a loaf of bread takes some hands-on time but requires no special equipment.

 This is a great project for a fall or winter day in which you want to nothing but stay in the house.
 Baking bread takes some time there are two risings and the baking itself.
 A good bit of this time is not very hands-on but rather just letting the yeast and flour do its thing.